 Be Close to Where the Crowd is!

-If you are to gain the attention of the people at a trade show, try to be where the crowd is usually present.
+If you are to gain the attention of the people at a stand design trade show, try to be where the crowd is usually present.
 In certain venues with multiple floors, go for those spots which are closer to the public transport system since it generally has more footfall.
 But make sure you are not placed on the topmost floor because people are not really interested in climbing floors until or unless they have fixed pre-meetings.
 Being close to the cafeteria has also proven to be a value add.
 This ensures lots of subconscious brand visibility and people always tend to enter booths of brands that they are familiar with